John Sydenham Furnivall: Biography

 In 1906, he founded the Burma Research Society, along with other Burmese scholars.
 Four years later, in 1910, the Society began publishing the Journal of the Burma Research Society.
 He was made Deputy Commissioner in 1915 and Commissioner of Land Settlement and Records in 1920.
 He retired from the ICS in 1923.
 During his career, he was an advocate of education for the native Burmese in order to prepare them for self-rule.
 In 1924, he founded the Burma Book Club and in 1928, the Burma Education Extension Association.
 Furnivall returned to England in 1931 to retire.
 From 1933 to 1935, he studied colonial administration at Leiden University.
 Following his retirement to Britain, Furnivall became Lecturer in Burmese Language, History and Law at Cambridge University (1936-1941).
 In 1940, together with C W Dunn, Furnivall published a Burmese-English Dictionary.

 In 1942, he wrote Reconstruction in Burma which later became an important guideline for the newly independent Government of Burma in 1948.
 Although he was now retired, Furnivall returned to Burma in 1948, after he was appointed National Planning Adviser by U Nu's administration.
 That year, he also published his most well-known and influential book, Colonial Practice and Policy at the request of the British government, and argued that colonial policies had destroyed the social structure of Burma.
+Furnivall married an ethnic Shan woman and could speak Burmese fluently.
+He was upset by the oppression of the Burmese people.
+He loved to be addressed as “U Gyi” (“uncle” in Burmese).
 He was awarded the degree of D. Litt by Rangoon University in 1957.
 He remained in Burma until 1960, when along with many other expatriates, he was expelled by the new government of Ne Win.

 He died on 7 July 1960 at Cambridge, before he could accept an offer by Rangoon University to teach there.
 His Times obituary was published on 12 July 1960.